Canto

 Chapter 14: The Impregnation of Diti in the Evening

 (5) Maitreya said: 'Dear devotee, oh great hero, that what you ask me about the topics concerning the Supreme Personality, constitutes for those who are destined to die the source of liberation from birth and death.
 (6) The son of king Uttânapâda [Dhruva] was as a child enlightened by Nârada about these subjects, and placed when he [at his death] left to ascend for the abode of the Lord, his foot upon the head of Mrityu [the god of death, as a footboard to enter the vimâna of Nanda and Sunanda, see 4.12: 30].
-(7) Concerning this matter [of the appearance of Lord Varâha] I heard from Brahmâ, the god of gods, the following story that was told by him a long time ago because of questions asked by the demigods.
+(7) Concerning this matter [of the appearance of Lord Varâha] I heard from Brahmâ, the god of gods, a long time ago the following story he told because of questions asked by the demigods.

 (8) Oh Vidura, one evening Diti, the daughter of Daksha, in distress because of sexual desire begged her husband Kas'yapa, the son of Marîci, to father a child.
 (9) After worshiping the Original Personality of All Sacrifices with oblations to His tongue which is the sacrificial fire, he sat fully absorbed in the temple room while the sun was setting.

-(10) Diti said: 'Oh learned one, Cupid has with eyes for you aimed all his arrows at me and thus distresses my poor self like a mad elephant attacking a banana tree.
-(11) Be so good to me, it hurts me to see the children and well-being of your co-wives, please grant [also] me and yourself [therewith] in every respect that wellness.
-(12) The fame of a husband who loves his wife will spread in the world because from the children of a good husband like yourself, society surely will expand.
+(10) Diti said: 'Oh learned soul, Cupid has with eyes for you aimed all his arrows at me and thus, like a mad elephant attacking a banana tree, distresses my poor self.
+(11) Be good to me, it hurts me to see the children and well-being of your co-wives.
+Please grant also me this favor and make yourself [therewith] also happy in every respect.
+(12) The fame of those husbands who love their wive dearly will spread in the world, for society will thrive from the children of a good husband like yourself.
 (13) Long ago our father, the most opulent Daksha, affectionately asked each of his daughters: 'Whom would you like for your husband, my child?'
-(14) He, as the well-wisher of his children, handed, with respect for their wishes, all the thirteen of them over to you; they who are now all faithful to you.
-(15) Therefore be so kind to fulfill my desire oh lotus-eyed one; the pleas of those who in distress approach a person of stature oh great one, surely wouldn't be in vain, would they?'
+(14) He who wished his children the very best, handed, in respect of their wishes, all thirteen of them over to you; and they are now all faithful to you.
+(15) Therefore be so kind to fulfill my desire, oh lotus-eyed one, the pleas of those who in distress approach a person of stature, oh great soul, surely would not be in vain, would they?'

-(30) Maitreya said: 'In spite of thus being informed by her husband, she, with her senses pressured by Cupid, grabbed the great brahmin sage by his clothes like she was a shameless public woman.
-(31) He then, with understanding for his wife's obstinacy to the forbidden act, offered providence his obeisances and lay with her in seclusion.
-(32) Thereafter he took a bath and meditated, in prayer [with the Gâyatrî] controlling his breath and voice, on the light of eternity with the help of the pure spirit of the Absolute.
-(33) Oh son of Bharata, Diti, ashamed of the faulty act approached the learned sage with her face turned downwards and spoke politely to him.
-(34) Diti said: 'Let this pregnancy of mine oh brahmin, oh noblest of all, not be ended by Rudra, for I have committed an offense against the master of the living beings.
+(30) Maitreya said: 'In spite of with this being informed by her husband, she, with her senses pressured by Cupid, grabbed the great brahmin sage by his clothes like she was a shameless public woman.
+(31) Understanding his wife's obstinacy about the forbidden act, he bowed to his fate and slept with her.
+(32) Thereafter he took a bath and, with prayer [with the Gâyatrî] controlling his breath and voice, meditated on the light of eternity with the help of the pure spirit of the Absolute.
+(33) Oh son of Bharata, Diti, ashamed of the faulty act approached the learned sage with her face turned downwards and spoke to him.
+(34) Diti said: 'Let this pregnancy of mine, oh brahmin, oh noblest of all, not be ended by Rudra [S'iva], the master of the living beings against whom I have committed an offense.
 (35) My obeisances to Rudra, the ferocious, great demigod who fulfills all desires, the all-auspicious and forgiving one who immediately angrily chastises.
-(36) May he, the supreme, great and merciful person and brother-in-law married to Satî ['the chaste one', the sister of Diti] be pleased with us, he who is a god to all women for whom even the lowest have sympathy.'
+(36) May he, that great and merciful supreme personality, my brother-in-law married to Satî ['the chaste one', the sister of Diti], be pleased with us, he who is a god to all women for whom even the lowest have sympathy.'

-(37) Maitreya said: 'The wife trembling [out of fear] because of having avoided the rules and regulations of the evening wished the welfare of her children in the world and was [then] addressed by this father of mankind.
-(38) Kas'yapa said: 'Because of your polluted mind, your defiling the holiness of the moment and also because you were too negligent about my directions, you were insufficiently attentive towards the gods as well.
-(39) Oh unlucky one, from your condemned womb two mischievous sons will take birth and they, oh haughty one, will cause constant lamentation among the rulers of the three worlds.
+(37) Maitreya said: 'This father of mankind thereupon addressed his wife who trembled [out of fear] because of having avoided the rules and regulations of the evening and who wished the welfare of her children in the world.
+(38) Kas'yapa said: 'Because of your polluted mind, because of your defiling the holiness of the moment and also because you were too negligent about my directions, you were insufficiently attentive towards the gods as well.
+(39) Oh unlucky one, from your condemned womb two mischievous sons will take birth and they, oh passionate one, will cause constant lamentation among the rulers of the three worlds.
 (40) They will kill poor and innocent living entities, torment women and enrage the great souls.
-(41) When that happens the Supreme Personality and Lord of the Universe who desires the welfare of the common people, will descend in person and kill the both of them in great anger as if He were the mountain smasher with the thunderbolt himself [Indra].'
+(41) When that happens the Supreme Personality and Lord of the Universe who desires the welfare of the common people, will descend in person and kill them both in great anger as if He were the mountain smasher with the thunderbolt himself [Indra].'

-(42) Diti said: 'It is a great honor to be killed on the spot by the discus in the hand of the Fortunate One, I'm [only] praying that my sons may never find their end as a consequence of the rage of the brahmins, oh my husband.
-(43) A person who by a brahmin is chastised with a curse and he who creates fear among other living beings, does not carry the approval of the ones living in hell, nor of any of the other life forms an offender might take birth among.'
+(42) Diti said: 'It is a great honor to be killed on the spot by the discus in the hand of the Fortunate One.
+I am [only] praying that my sons may never find their end as a consequence of the rage of the brahmins, oh my husband.
+(43) A person by a brahmin being chastised with a curse and someone who creates fear among other living beings, do not carry the approval of those living in hell, nor of any of the other life forms an offender might take birth among.'

-(44-45) Kas'yapa said: 'Because you immediately proved to be sorry with a proper confession and have a great adoration for the Supreme Personality, for Lord S'iva and also respect me, from one of the two sons [Hiranyakas'ipu] a son will be born [Prahlâda] who will carry the approval of the devotees.
+Kas'yapa said: 'Because you immediately proved to be sorry with a proper confession, have a great adoration for the Supreme Personality, for Lord S'iva and respect me as well, one of the [four] sons [Prahlâda] born from your son [Hiranyakas'ipu] will carry the approval of the devotees.
 His transcendental glory will be recognized as being equal to the glory of the Supreme Lord.
-(46) Like the way gold of an inferior quality is rectified, saintly persons, who seek purification in striving for freedom from animosity and such, will follow in the footsteps of this disposition and character.
-(47) He, the Supreme Personality by whose grace the universe finds its happiness, will in the special care for that character in His devotees, be very pleased with someone with such a rock-solid belief.
-(48) He will certainly be the topmost devotee, the greatest soul with the greatest influence and be well matured by devotional service [*].
-With his mind in ecstatic love, he will no doubt reach Vaikunthha [the ultimate reality, paradise, heaven] when he leaves this material world.
+(46) The way gold of an inferior quality is rectified, saintly persons who seek purification in striving for freedom from animosity and such, will follow in the footsteps of this disposition and character.
+(47) He, the Supreme Personality by whose grace the universe finds its happiness, will, as the witnessing self [being of special care for that character in His devotees], be very pleased with someone of such a rock-solid belief.
+(48) He will certainly be the topmost devotee, the greatest soul with the greatest influence, well matured by his devotional service [*].
+With a heart filled with ecstatic love, he will no doubt reach Vaikunthha [the ultimate reality, paradise, heaven] when he leaves this material world.
 (49) He will be a virtuous and qualified reservoir of all good qualities, he will rejoice in the happiness of others and be distressed when others are unhappy.
-He will have no enemies and put an end to all lamentation in the world just like the pleasant moon does after the distress of the summer sun.
-(50) Your grandson will, inside and outside of himself, behold the spotless form [of the Lord] with the lotus eyes, who assumes any form His devotee desires and who with a face decorated with brilliant earrings is the eminence of the beautiful Goddess of Fortune.'
+He will have no enemies and put an end to all lamentation in the world, the way one has a pleasant moon after a hot summer sun.
+(50) Your grandson will, within himself and outside himself, behold the spotless form [of the Lord] with the lotus eyes who assumes any form His devotee desires and who, with a face decorated with brilliant earrings, is the eminence of the beautiful Goddess of Fortune.'

-(51) Maitreya said: 'Hearing that her grandson would be a great devotee Diti was delighted and found piece of mind in knowing that Krishna would kill her two sons.'
+(51) Maitreya said: 'Hearing that her grandson would be a great devotee, Diti was delighted and found peace of mind knowing that Krishna would kill her two sons.'

 Previous Aadhar edition and Vedabase links:

-Vidura said: 'O chief among the sages, I heard in my own following that the demon Hiranyâksha for sure was slain by the Supreme Person, the original object of sacrifices.
+Vidura said: 'O chief among the sages, attending to you I heard that the demon Hiranyâksha was slain by the Supreme Person, the original object of sacrifices.
 (Vedabase)

-For what reason He in His pastime of lifting the planet earth up on His tusks oh brahmin, had a fight with the king of the demons?
+For what reason did He in His pastime of lifting the planet earth up on His tusks, oh brahmin, have a fight with the king of the demons?

 For what reason had He in His pastimes, while He was lifting the planet earth up on His tusks, o brahmin, a fight with the king of the demons?
 (Vedabase)

-Please tell this faithful person, this devotee, in detail about His appearance oh great sage, for I, with my so very curious mind, am not yet satisfied.'
+Please tell this faithful person, this devotee, in detail about His appearance, oh great sage, for with my so very curious mind I am not yet satisfied.'

 Maitreya said: 'Dear devotee, oh great hero, that what you ask me about the topics concerning the Supreme Personality, constitutes for those who are destined to die the source of liberation from birth and death.

-Concerning this matter [of the appearance of Lord Varâha] I heard from Brahmâ, the god of gods, the following story that was told by him a long time ago because of questions asked by the demigods.
+Concerning this matter [of the appearance of Lord Varâha] I heard from Brahmâ, the god of gods, a long time ago the following story he told because of questions asked by the demigods.

 The history about these happenings I heard being described long ago by Brahmâ, the god of gods, upon questions from the demigods.
 (Vedabase)